Ever started a blog, written a few dozen entries on a topic you care about, seen the comments trickle in, and then…gotten bored and quit?

 You’d be surprised how many opportunities exist to write for apps, or to partner with app creators who need content for their creations.

-I know many writers who produced content for several Sutro Media apps a few years ago.
-While their model has changed somewhat, there are still opportunities for you to take existing work and republish it on different app platforms.
+I know many writers who produced content for several apps a few years ago.
+This model has changed somewhat and you’re more likely to get work if you email app developers directly and offer your services. ,

 3. Articles and guest posts

 I love writing about the art and craft of writing, and especially the business of freelancing.
 Freelancing is a lifestyle that gives me flexibility, location independence, and financial freedom.
-Along with contributing to several writing-focused publications, I also run a website for international writers.
+Along with contributing to several writing-focused publications, I also run a website for writers, The International Freelancer.

 You know what I do when I’m running out of ideas?
 I look through my blog posts for articles and guest posts to pitch.